Plasmodium falciparum: Trophozoite

 After invading the erythrocyte, the parasite loses its specific invasion organelles (apical complex and surface coat) and de-differentiates into a round trophozoite located within a parasitophorous vacuole.
 The trophozoite feeds on the haemoglobin of the erythrocyte, digesting its proteins and converting (by biocrystallization) the remaining heme into insoluble and chemically inert β-hematin crystals called haemozoin.
 The young trophozoite (or "ring" stage, because of its morphology on stained blood films) grows substantially before undergoing multiplication.

 Schizont

 At the schizont stage, the parasite replicates its DNA multiple times and multiple mitotic divisions occur asynchronously.
 Cell division and multiplication in the erythrocyte is called erythrocytic schizogony.
 Each schizont forms 16-18 merozoites.
 The red blood cells are ruptured by the merozoites.
 The liberated merozoites invade fresh erythrocytes.
 A free merozoite is in the bloodstream for roughly 60 seconds before it enters another erythrocyte.

 The duration of one complete erythrocytic schizogony is approximately 48 hours.
 This gives rise to the characteristic clinical manifestations of falciparum malaria, such as fever and chills, corresponding to the synchronous rupture of the infected erythrocytes.

 Gametocyte

 Some merozoites differentiate into sexual forms, male and female gametocytes.
 These gametocytes take roughly 7–15 days to reach full maturity, through the process called gametocytogenesis.
-These are then taken up by a female Anopheles mosquito during a blood meal.
+P. falciparum gametocytes sequester in the bone marrow until they become stage V gametocytes.
+Mature gametocytes are then released into the peripheral blood where they can be taken up by a female Anopheles mosquito during a blood meal.